 A while back I read THIS article by Seth Godin and it made me think about things.
 He always creates analogies that inspire and resonate, so I figured I would share it with you and see if it had the same effect.
-It’s about plankton, whales, and pandering in the attention of others.
+It’s about plankton, whales, and pandering for the attention of others.

 “Whales have to eat a lot of plankton.
-A whale needs an enormous number of these tiny creatures because, let’s be honest, one plankton just doesn’t make a meal.
+A whale needs an enormous number of these tiny creatures because let’s be honest, one plankton just doesn’t make a meal.